When

 decide

-wheter
+wheter she

-wear to
+will wear to

-theatre
+the theatre

-a
+a valuable

 diamond

-necklace
+necklace or

-exact
+its exact

 imitation,

-her
+her woman's

 vanity